 Redevelopment of the site to tailor it (at least in part) to the needs of specific sectors, complemented by investment in the development of a range of particular skill sets, would allow such businesses to take advantage of an appropriately trained and upskilled workforce.
-Key areas that could be targeted are manufacturing (potentially advanced manufacturing in relation to automotive), processing, energy and institutional.
+Key areas that could be targeted are manufacturing (potentially advanced manufacturing in relation to automotive), processing, energy and institutional potentially involving mixed-use schemes including housing or commercial uses.

-Redevelopment of the site for small, startup units, and larger B2 development;
+- Redevelopment of the site for small, startup units, and larger B2 development;

+- Potential mixed-use development including housing or commercial uses;

 - Maximising the existence of a railhead;

 - Integration with Rhymney Station and the town centre, especially due to increased journey frequency;

-- Targeting of complementary uses to those forming the basis of the existing EZ/Tech Valleys;
+- Optimising the site's strategically advantageous position through a range of economic uses, including potentially targeting complementary uses to those forming the basis of the existing EZ/Tech Valleys.

 - Integration with the Community

-Regeneration-led Gateway
+Regeneration-led Gateway to Employment

-to Employment model, providing key
+model, providing key relevant training

-relevant training opportunities for existing
+opportunities for existing workforces and

-workforces and unemployed participants.
+unemployed participants.